falkr/ttm4175/pages/security-1-2020.md

 + Re-enter the password for kali

 + The "keyboard type" on the first screen will likely be correct ("Generic..").
-Keep the selected value and press Enter .
+Keep the selected value and press Enter.

-+ The other screens will prompt you for language etc. Use arrow keys to scroll up and down between options and "Enter" for OK.
-When prompted for the keyboard layout, scroll down to "Other", then "Norwegian", then "Norwegian" again.
++ When prompted for the keyboard layout, scroll down (using the arrow key) to "Other", then select "Norwegian", then "Norwegian" again.

 + When asked about "Key to function as AltGr", "compose key" and "control+Alt+Backspace", keep the selected values and press Enter.